NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/market_bid_cost.md

     )
 ```

-### Step 2: Creating the TimeSeriesData
+### Step 2: Creating the `TimeSeriesData` for the Market Bid

-The user is expected to pass the TimeSeriesData that holds the energy bid data which can be
+The user is expected to pass the `TimeSeriesData` that holds the energy bid data which can be
 of any type (i.e. `SingleTimeSeries` or `Deterministic`) and data can be `Array{Float64}`,
 `Array{Tuple{Float64, Float64}}` or `Array{Array{Tuple{Float64,Float64}}`.
 If the data is
 just floats then the cost in the optimization is seen as a constant variable cost, but if